 - The elderly lady at the register in Chocolate World I spoke with worked in the production facility for more than 40 years.
 She told me she wanted to stay connected with the company, so now spends her days telling others about the company she spent her life helping.

 - Our tour guide became visibly emotional talking about the Milton Hershey School, which has helped thousands of young boys and girls out of impossible situations revealing he was the former administrator for the school.

 - We saw it in the bellman, who insisted we take full advantages of all the amenities proudly showing us around the hotel like it was a house he built himself.

 - The waitress who smiled and was patient and genuinely kind to our chocolate hyped and frazzled 7 and 5-year-old daughters.
 Truly amazing.

-All the gushing about Hershey and you might think I have big Payday ahead of me from the fine folks in south central Pennsylvania.
-While I would never turn down good chocolate, the whole experience just struck me as an exemple of an organization at the height of their game when in comes to delivering customer experience.
+All the gushing about Hershey and you might think I have big Payday ahead of me from the fine folks in south-central Pennsylvania.
+While I would never turn down good chocolate, the whole experience just struck me as an example of an organization at the height of their game when it comes to delivering customer experience.

 I have not been in their boardroom, I have not looked at their HR practices or their data practices.
 I have conducted no formal assessment.
 But I bet if I did I would see the Hershey Company at that highest level of CX Maturity; Enculturate.
 Not only is there an inherent and endemic belief in the customer, but it is also deeply rooted in their processes, structure, information sources, and people.
 It goes beyond belief.
 Hershey is not in the chocolate making business; they are in the business of creating an extraordinary experience with their brand that is consistent, holistic, and unified.

 This is rarified air.
 According to our study, we estimate that less than 2% of all companies globally are at the apex of CX Maturity, the Enculturation stage.
 This is the space of the Walt Disney Company, REI, Trader Joe’s, and USAA.